What I'm Reading - New York Times

 Thanks to everyone who wrote to tell me about what you are reading.
 Please keep doing it!

-I want to hear about things you have read (or watched or heard) that have made you realize that you were wrong about something, no matter how small the revelation was.
-Tell us what it was and how it changed your mind.
+I want to hear about the things you read (or watched or listened to) that made you “aha!” moment or brought you joy.

+If you would like to participate, you can fill out this form.
+I may publish your answer in a future newsletter.